plone/training/advanced-python/raw_wsgi.rst

 From Raw WSGI to a framework
 ============================

-While useful for unterstanding how WSGI works, the examples shown until now are still far being called a framework.
+While useful for understanding how WSGI works, the examples shown until now are still far being called a framework.
-A Python webframework usually has the following attributes:
+A Python web framework usually has the following attributes:

- 1. It pre-process the environment and yields some `request` object for the programmer to work with.
+ 1. It pre-processes the environment and yields some `request` object for the programmer to work with.
     This request is sometimes injected to the callable we program, as for example in Pyramid: